Does it get any better than that?

 Well, it does, if you take the trouble to make this fabulous vegan pot pie.

 To many of us, a pot pie signifies the ultimate in comfort food.
 But as with all comfort foods, your regular pot pie comes with a truckload of calories, not to mention both meat and cream.
 Not very comforting.

 This vegan pot pie, on the other hand, is so healthy, it really makes you feel good about yourself and your waistline after you've eaten it.
 Try beating that.

-The crust is part whole-wheat, and the creamy filling is made with soy milk and a whole lot of veggies as well as healthy tofu.
-Herbs add zing and flavor to this spectacular dish that really doesn’t take long to cook up.
+The crust for this pie is part whole-wheat, and the creamy filling is made with soy milk and a whole lot of veggies as well as healthy tofu.
+Herbs add zing and flavor to this spectacular dish that really doesn't take long to cook up.

 I baked up my pot pie in a pie dish, but any regular quart-sized baking dish would do.
 You can also add celery (which I didn't have on hand) and play around with the herbs used.
 Fresh coriander or cilantro would be great in this.